abigailrb03/cs294-project/README.md

 Follow the instructions below to setup your development environment locally.

+1. Install uv
+2. Create the virtual environment and install the version of Python in `.python-version` through `uv`: `uv venv --managed-python`
+3. Verify your Python installation: `uv run python --version` should print the version in `.python-version`.
+4.

+Activate the virtual environment using the command printed in the output of step 2. (otherwise prefix with `uv run`)

 ### MacOS

 1. Setup a virtual environment: `python3 -m venv .venv`